cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/data_generation/README.md

 - Extract schema elements from ABoxes or TBoxes.

-- Convert the format of data request generation examples from CSV to JSON.
+- Convert the format of labelled examples, including examples for data request generation and physical quantity recognition, from CSV to JSON.

-  When data request generation examples are hand-crafted by human developers, it is more convenient to do so in a spreadsheet than crafting a JSON file from scratch.
+  When labelled examples are hand-crafted by human developers, it is more convenient to do so in a spreadsheet than crafting a JSON file from scratch.
 The spreadsheet can then be exported into the CSV format and converted to JSON so that it can be loaded into the backend application.

 - Augment data request generation examples with synthetic entries.